Black Forest clockmakers: Industrial production

-The heart core of Black forest clock production was an area that extended from Triberg via Furtwangen to St. Peter.
+The heart of Black forest clock production was an area that extended from Triberg via Furtwangen to St. Peter.
 In 1850, the Duchy of Baden founded the first school for clockmakers in Furtwangen in order to improve the standard of production and make it more efficient.
 Several times of crisis followed.
 In the mid-19th century, mass production began.
 But after the American Civil War, elements of the US war industry switched to highly competitive clock production.
 German clock manufacturers thus lost market share.

 Special types of clock were developed: the cuckoo clock, the figurine clock, clocks that chimed the hours, the bracket clock and the grandfather clock.